iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 > Suggestions for the developer who wishes to use NIEM definitions in
 > a JSON object design.
 Guidance for developers who wish to map
 > existing JSON objects to NIEM XML may be provided at a later
 > date.
-My envisoned restructuring of the document ends at this
+My envisioned restructuring of the document ends at this
 > point.
 Everything that follows is old or leftover material; might
 > need to be inserted somewhere above.
 > &mdash;@iamdrscott